 Over a span of four decades the Center conducted ground-breaking projects in diverse cultural fields.
 Among these were Jacques d’Amboise’s “China Dig,” an exchange program of the National Dance Institute directed by Jacques d’Amboise, New York’s legendary “Pied Piper of Dance” and named by UNESCO as the 1986 Event of the Year; the 1990 Pacific Music Festival in Sapporo, Japan, in collaboration with Leonard Bernstein and the London Symphony Orchestra; and a decade-long arts education program funded by the Rockefeller Brothers Fund in the 1980’s in collaboration with educational psychologist Howard Gardner and Project Zero at Harvard University.

 The Center gradually evolved into an organization that geographically extended beyond its original scope and leaned increasingly toward projects that encompassed broader cultural significance.
 During the 1990’s, with encouragement and funding from the Ford Foundation, the Center initiated a multi-year, multi-faceted project in China’s Yunnan Province for the continuation and development of the arts of its 25 indigenous cultures.
-One project was the founding of an indigenous art school that offers courses in dance and the visual arts taught by local masters of those art forms.
-A large-scale Leadership Conference on Conservancy and Development was held in 1999 with the aim of integrating culture and nature conservancy with economic and social development.

 By Michelle Vosper